kammitama5/kammitama5.github.io/_posts/2018-12-21-Friday-December-21st.md

 ## That's about it for me

+- Oh, I also joined the ACM Climate Wikipedia team.
+So I'll be responsible for helping update the Wiki pages for that, and possible research and data analysis.

 - Back to drinking a lot of orange juice, coconut water and watching PCB-repair videos! :)